Q&A ON OSHAS

 which must be updated annually and have been offered the Hepatitis B vaccine.

-- If the spill is a hazardous material in a special use area,
+- If the spill is a laboratory material,

 the person directly responsible for that area should make sure that it is